From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Mapping the Design Space of Evidence Collection using an Adversarial Model

-When ephemeral conversations are not persisted, users must rely on testimonial evidence from bystanders for authentication.
-In some cases, users initiate a report during the conversation itself, hoping moderators can immediately join and witness unwanted behaviors~\cite{jiang2019moderation}.
-In other cases, they expect moderators to gather testimonial evidence from other conversation members, or even the reported person, to verify their descriptions of the conversation.
-As described by M3, ``\textit{When someone was streaming incredibly NSFW things in the voice chat, people in the chat weren't able to screen record it in time.
-So we ended up messaging [these bystanders] and asking them what happened.}'' We further discuss design considerations and ideas regarding communicating with witnesses in Section~\ref{testimonial}.
+When ephemeral conversations are not persisted, users must rely on testimony from other conversation members to support authentication.
+Sometimes, users would initiate a report during the incident, hoping moderators can immediately join and witness unwanted behaviors~\cite{jiang2019moderation}.
+In other cases, they expect moderators to gather testimony from other conversation members or even the reported person to verify their descriptions of the conversation.
+As described by M3, ``\textit{When someone was streaming incredibly NSFW things in the voice chat, we ended up messaging [these bystanders] and asking them what happened.}'' This is possible because Discord voice chats automatically log ``\textit{when someone joined and left voice chats, so [community moderators] can put together a timeline}'' (M1).
+However, in private channels, such participant metadata is unavailable to community moderators~\cite{discord2025permissions}, who must instead rely on the reporting user to name potential witnesses.
+While this raises the risk that only sympathetic participants are selected, we did not encounter such abuse in our interviews.